TouK/nussknacker/docs/installation_configuration_guide/DeploymentManagerConfiguration.md

 ---
 # Deployment Manager configuration

-Configuration of Deployment Manager, which is component of the Designer that deploys scenario to given Engine (e.g. Lite or Flink).
+Deployment Manager deploys scenarios from the Designer to the engine on which scenarios are processed.
+Check [configuration areas](./#configuration-areas) to understand where Deployment Manager configuration should be placed in Nussknacker configuration.

-Type of Deployment Manager is defined with `type` parameter, e.g. for running scenarios with Flink streaming job we would configure:
+Below you can find a snippet of Deployment Manager configuration.
 ```
 deploymentConfig {
   type: "flinkStreaming"